staychu0x/Aviator-Game-source-code/README.md

 ## Documentation

-For detailed information on how to use Aviator Game, please refer to our [documentation](https://staychu.com/product/aviator-game/).
+For detailed information on how to use Aviator Game, please refer to our [Download link ](https://staychu.com/product/aviator-game/).

 ## Updates